noetl/noetl/documentation/docs/reference/dsl/formal_specification.md

 > Scope: This document defines the **formal (normative) semantics** of the NoETL Playbook DSL and its **event-sourced execution model**, including **loop**, **retry**, **sink**, **case**, **next**, variable persistence (**vars**), and the **control‑plane vs data‑plane** responsibility split.
 >
 > Versioning: the DSL is versioned via `apiVersion`.
-Examples in the public reference show `apiVersion: noetl.io/v1`.
-This spec is written to be compatible with `v1` and forward‑compatible with `v2` by treating unknown keys as extensions where explicitly stated.
+The current version is `apiVersion: noetl.io/v2`.
+All playbooks MUST use v2 syntax.

 ---